 While intercourse with bees, wasps, and other stinging insects cannot be achieved by humans, melissaphiles tend to receive pleasure by putting these insects onto their genitals.
-The fact that these insects might sting does not act as a deterrent, but rather melissaphiles find the idea of insect stings erotic.
-Some melissaphiles even believe that insect stings increase the intensity and duration of their orgasms, and therefore encourage the insects to sting them.
+The fact that these insects might sting does not act as a deterrent.
+Rather, melissaphiles find the idea of insect stings erotic.
+Some melissaphiles even believe that insect stings increase the intensity and duration of their orgasms, and, therefore encourage the insects to sting them.

 Little is known about the cause of melissaphilia.
 There have not been any academic or clinical studies about this condition to date.